 What Happens Next

 After the death of a loved one, you may need emotional support and clerical assistance to guide you through what happens next.
-During this time, Sunnyside Little Chapel of the Chimes will help you step-by-step through memorial planning, helping you get the necessary documentation together so that you can begin the healing process.
+During this time, Sunnyside Little Chapel of the Chimes will help you step-by-step through memorial planning, helping you get the necessary documentation together to begin the healing process.

 Experienced and Caring Staff Always Available

 Working with knowledgeable funeral home staff will remove some stress from funeral planning.
 We have the information you need and the emotional support you seek.
 Our funeral directors and staff are here to answer any questions and discuss the details of the arrangements.

 Once your loved one is transported into our care, we’ll schedule a date and time to make arrangements in person or by phone.
 We will explain the information you need to complete the arrangements.

 The funeral director will also ask if there are arrangements in place.
 If there are none, we will assist you in every way we can through the difficulties of losing a loved one and the planning process.